 7. Able to Deliver

 Testers always have many irons in the fire.
 Testers have to be flexible and be able to drop things when blocked and move on to another thing that’s not blocked.
 A compulsive need to achieve closure is not a bad attribute in a programmer – but it is a crucial attribute in a tester!

 8. Diplomatic to Non-Compromise

-Typically, desirable attribute in a person is an ability to do compromises and prioritize – at least wisely.
+Typically, a desirable attribute in a person is an ability to do compromises and prioritize – at least wisely.
 However, mobile app quality is not a subject to be compromised – and test automation folks should understand it.
-There will be always need to prioritize and balance against internal issues, strategic testing goals and tactical imperatives.
-But compromising on quality of your app will end up disappointing app’s users and that can cumulate as a catastrophic consequences.
+There will always need to prioritize and balance against internal issues, strategic testing goals and tactical imperatives.
+But compromising on the quality of your app will end up disappointing app’s users and that can cumulate as a catastrophic consequence.

 9. Intellectually Skeptical

 Superb test automation individual is never hostile.
 The programmer can be effective even they are hostile and anti-social – but this doesn’t work for testers.
 Test automation folks need to be sensitive when bringing up the issues that were found in the app – the programmer’s masterpiece.
 Diplomacy, tact, a ready smile – all work to the independent tester’s advantage.

 10. Test Automation Hungry!